ingo/ingo.github.io/_recipes/stuffing_with_pine_nuts.md

 ### Notes

 - When making bread crumbs, for most authentic taste, use San Luis Sourdough (plain), torn into large chunks, and then processed to a coarse consistency in a food processor.
 San Luis Sourdough can be purchased at Trader Joe's (it is the "house" sourdough bread).

-### Pumpkin Variation

-In 2008, Ingo was trying to whip up a quick version of this stuffing, and got crazy with some pumpkin puree.
+- In 2008, Ingo was trying to whip up a quick version of this stuffing, and got crazy with some pumpkin puree.
 It's now the preferred version.
 To make, add `1 cup` sliced mushrooms with the pine nuts.
 Let cook 3-5 minutes until the mushrooms release some water.
 Add `1 cup` pumpkin puree and `1/2 cup` heavy cream.
 Cook until slightly reduced.
 Proceed as directed, but add `1 tbsp` thyme with the sage, and omit scallions.